MicrosoftDocs/defender-docs/articles/defender-for-cloud/cloud-security-explorer-kubernetes-clusters.md

     :::image type="content" source="./media/cloud-security-explorer-kubernetes-clusters/security-cloud-explorer-kubernetes-nodes-results.png" alt-text="Screenshot of Cloud Security Explorer query options to retrieve list of cluster nodes with vulnerabilities." lightbox="./media/cloud-security-explorer-kubernetes-clusters/security-cloud-explorer-kubernetes-nodes-results.png":::

-1. Select the View details link of the cluster node pool of interest to see the result details pane.
-In the Result details pane, select the virtual machine scale set icon above, to see the vulnerabilities below.
+2. Select the View details link of the cluster node pool of interest to see the result details pane.
+In the Result details pane, select the virtual machine scale set icon, to see the vulnerabilities.

     :::image type="content" source="./media/cloud-security-explorer-kubernetes-clusters/security-cloud-explorer-kubernetes-nodes-results-details.png" alt-text="Screenshot shows results of Cloud Security Explorer query to retrieve vulnerabilities in cluster nodes." lightbox="./media/cloud-security-explorer-kubernetes-clusters/security-cloud-explorer-kubernetes-nodes-results-details.png":::